Butera Knowless

-Knowless (born Jeanne d’Arc Ingabire Butera) is a Rwandan singer.
-She has one husband called clement and they have two girls children.
+Knowless (born Jeanne d’Arc Ingabire Butera) is a Rwandan singer and a winner of Primus Guma Guma Super Star seasons 5 (PGGSS).
 Butera writes many of her own songs.
 Her songs touch on such themes as romantic relationships, societal issues and daily life.

 History

 Early years and background

-Jeanne d’Arc Ingabire Butera was born in Ruhango District, is the wife of Ishimwe Clement .the only child of Jean-Marie Vianney Butera and Marie Claire Uyambaje, who are both deceased.
-Her mother was formerly the lead singer in a local Seventh-day Adventist church choir.
+Jeanne d’Arc Ingabire Butera was born in Ruhango District, and is the wife of Ishimwe Clement.
+She is the only child of Jean-Marie Vianney Butera and Marie Claire Uyambaje, who are both deceased.
+Her mother was the lead singer in a local Seventh-day Adventist church choir.
 Butera attended ESCAF primary school in Nyamirambo, APARUDE secondary school in Ruhango and APACE secondary school in Kigali with a focus on computer sciences and management.
 As a teenager she sang in the local choir.
 In 2012 she began to pursue a university degree at Kigali Institute of Science and Technology.
 In 2019, she graduated with an MBA at the Oklahoma Christian University.
 She is a mother of two girls named Or & Inzora Butera.

 Musical career

 Knowless released her debut album, Komeza, in December 2011.
 Her second album, Uwo Ndiwe, was released in March 2013.
 Knowless is managed under the label Kina Music.

-She has performed throughout Rwanda and in neighboring countries, including Uganda, and has collaborated with numerous artists, including Rwandans Danny, Paccy, Ciney, Jay Polly, Kamichi and Urban Boyz, and Ugandan group Vampos.
-She has named Belgium-based Rwandan musician Cecile Kayirebwa and American R&B singer-songwriter Brandy Norwood as inspirations. in 2021 she released new album called Inzora.
+She has performed throughout Rwanda and in neighboring countries, including Uganda, and has collaborated with Rwandans Danny, Mc Tino, Paccy, Ciney, Jay Polly, Kamichi and Urban Boyz, and the Ugandan group Vampos.
+She has named Belgium-based Rwandan musician Cecile Kayirebwa and American R&B singer-songwriter Brandy Norwood as her inspirations.
+In 2021 she released an album called Inzora.

+Private life

+Her husband is Clement and they have two daughters.